 Dr. Roxy Mathew Koll is a Climate Scientist at the Indian Institute of Tropical Meteorology, and an Adjunct Associate Professor at the University of Pune.
 Before joining IITM, he worked as a Research Scientist at the Euro-Mediterranean Centre on Climate Change, Italy.
-He did his PhD in Ocean and Atmospheric Dynamics from the Hokkaido University, Japan.
+He did his PhD in Ocean and Atmospheric Dynamics from Hokkaido University, Japan.

 Centre for Climate Change Research | Indian Institute of Tropical Meteorology